nettmaus/nettmaus/README.md

 - 👀 <b>I’m interested in ...</b>

 LINUX UBER ALLES.
 I installed Slackware 1.0 from 26 diskettes onto a (then brand new) Compaq 386 and never looked back.
 I have yet to encounter a computerized task that cannot be accomplished on a Linux system.
 Including most games.
+I mostly use Ubuntu, Raspbian.
+Everything else runs on Proxmox.

 I dabble in code, both living and long dead (sorry Forth...
 Fortran...
 Perl...).
 I was a PerlMonk, but don't practice it anymore - at least not in public (it is apparently indecent these days).
 I am coding agnostic, and as long as it's Turing Complete, I can probably write code in it once I figure out the syntax and symbols.
 Except, I can't write assembly sober, or without my bag of powdered silver and chicken's blood.